Why you can trust Jerry

-If you think your oil pump is malfunctioning, you should take your car to a professional to have it tested or test your oil pump yourself by following these steps:
+If you think your oil pump is malfunctioning, you should take your car to a professional to have it tested.
+But if you're up to the challenge, you can test your oil pump yourself by following these steps:

-Identify the normal engine oil pressure for your car: Before you test the oil pressure in your vehicle, you need to know what the normal oil pressure should be.
-Reference your owner’s manual to find the ideal oil pressure for your car model.
+Step 1: Identify the normal engine oil pressure for your car.
+Before you test the oil pressure in your vehicle, you need to know what the normal oil pressure should be.
+Reference your owner's manual to find the ideal oil pressure for your car model.

-Remove oil pressure sensor: When you pop the hood of your car, you will see a small black cylinder — this is the oil pressure sensor.
+Step 2: Remove oil pressure sensor.
+When you pop the hood of your car, you will see a small black cylinder—this is the oil pressure sensor.
 It is responsible for reading the oil pressure and displaying the information on your dashboard.
-To test your car’s oil pressure manually, you will need to remove the sensor.
+To test your car's oil pressure manually, you will need to remove the sensor.
 Use a wrench to loosen the nut holding it in place.

-Use an oil pressure gauge: An oil pressure gauge is a device that reads and displays the oil pressure in an engine.
-Screw the end of the hose to where the sender was previously attached and place the reader on the dashboard (or somewhere where you’ll be able to see it once seated in the car).
+Step 3: Use an oil pressure gauge.
+An oil pressure gauge is a device that reads and displays the oil pressure in an engine.
+Screw the end of the hose to where the sender was previously attached and place the reader on the dashboard (or somewhere where you'll be able to see it once seated in the car).

-Turn on your car: Turn on your vehicle and take note of the pressure reading on the oil pressure gauge.
+Step 4: Turn on your car.
+Turn on your vehicle and take note of the pressure reading on the oil pressure gauge.
 Wait about 10 minutes for the car to warm up and then take a second at the reading.
-The readings shouldn’t be more than ten PSI from the recommended pressure stated in your owner’s manual.
+The readings shouldn't be more than 10 PSI from the recommended pressure stated in your owner's manual.

-Test the oil pressure at different RPM levels: Last but not least, test the pressure at two or three different RPM levels.
-While having your car parked (make sure to do this in an open space), put your foot on the accelerator and keep it steady until you reach 1000 RPM.
+Step 5: Test the oil pressure at different RPM levels.
+Last but not least, test the pressure at two or three different RPM levels.
+While having your car parked (and make sure to do this in an open space), put your foot on the accelerator and keep it steady until you reach 1000 RPM.
 Repeat the process at 200 RPM.
-The readings on the oil pressure gauge should not be more than 10 PSI away from the ideal pressure outline in your owner’s manual.
+The readings on the oil pressure gauge should not be more than 10 PSI away from the ideal pressure outline in your owner's manual.